Richmond Hill, Ontario: Public transit

 Public transit within the city of Richmond Hill is on buses co-ordinated by York Region Transit (YRT).
 In September 2005, YRT unveiled a new rapid transit initiative entitled VIVA which provides enhanced bus service on major routes using vehicles capable of speeding up traffic lights to lessen the time they idle.
 Viva Blue, Viva Purple, Viva Orange, and Viva Pink have stops in Richmond Hill.
 In addition, YRT operates several feeder routes on secondary streets in the city.

 Commuter train service is provided to the city by GO Transit on the Richmond Hill line with four stations in the city, Bloomington Station, Gormley Station, Richmond Hill Station and Langstaff Station.
 Langstaff Station is near the new Richmond Hill Centre Terminal of York Region Transit at Highway 7 and Yonge Street, and is connected to it by a pedestrian bridge opened in March 2008.
 The Richmond Hill Centre Terminal is complete with enclosed heating areas, payphones, and credit card/debit card ticket purchasing machines.

-Owing to its proximity to Toronto, there are plans to extend the TTC subway system to the intersection of Yonge and Highway 7.
+Owing to its proximity to Toronto, there are plans to extend Line 1 Yonge-University of the TTC subway system to the intersection of Yonge and Highway 7.
 The project is in its preliminary planning, design and engineering (PDE) phase, with funding from the federal and provincial governments.

 Other transportation

 Richmond Hill is minimally serviced by other modes of transportation.
-Its landlocked situation inhibits any water transportation and it lacks an airport of its own, though it does border on Markham's Buttonville Airport.
+Its landlocked situation inhibits any water transportation.
+There are no registered aerodromes in city limits, although Lake Wilcox does see occasional float plane traffic.
 The closest international airport is Pearson International Airport.